 One advantage to styles is that Boundary will provide information to the client

 in the format that makes sense.
-For example, if you want to specify a username
+For example, the

-putty style, the username is properly passed to the executed
+-style choice, the username is properly passed to the

 boundary connect you must identify the target used for connecting.

-Convention in this documentation is to use the target ID as that's a single
+Convention in this documentation is to use the target ID because it refers to a

 target-name: The name of the target